 Depending on the specific needs of the individual client we can provide short term solution-focused interventions through to long term intensive psychotherapy.

-If referred by your GP, psychiatrist or paediatrician under “Better Access to Mental Health Care” (also known as a Mental Health Treatment Plan) you will be entitled to a medicare rebate ($126.50) which covers a portion of the appointment fee, although you will still be required to pay a ‘gap’ fee of $83.50.
+If referred by your GP, psychiatrist or paediatrician under “Better Access to Mental Health Care” (also known as a Mental Health Treatment Plan) you will be entitled to a medicare rebate which covers a portion of the appointment fee, although you will still be required to pay a ‘gap’ fee.
 Your rebate can be deposited directly back into your bank account immediately following payment of your appointment fee.

-If claiming under medicare you are eligible for 6 sessions to start with and then a further 4 once your GP has reviewed your progress (maximum 10 sessions per calendar year).
+If claiming under medicare you are eligible for 6 sessions to start with and then a further 4 once your GP has reviewed your progress, and then if required, a further 10 once you’re GP has again reviewed your progress (maximum 20 sessions per calendar year).